-Why a New-Home Warranty is a Must-Have
+Why a New-Home Warranty Is a Must-Have

-When my wife and I had our new house built, we received a 1-2-10 warranty.
+When my wife and I had our new home built, we received a 1-2-10 warranty.
 Basically, the one-year component of the warranty covers pretty much anything that isn’t cosmetic; the two-year component covers the major systems such as HVAC, electric, and plumbing; and the 10-year component covers major structural concerns such as the foundation and load-bearing walls.

-We hoped we wouldn’t have to use the warranty, but we were glad we had it just in case something went wrong.
+We hoped we wouldn’t need to use the warranty, but we were glad we had it just in case something went wrong.
 Of course, things did go wrong.
 Here’s how we ended up taking advantage of our new-home warranty and how it saved us thousands.